 The infrared spectrum has its own range of wavelengths.
 The shorter “near-infrared” waves, like the ones discharged from a TV remote control to change channels, don’t emit any detectable heat.
 The longer infrared waves can be felt as intense heat.
 These ones are closer to the microwave section on the electromagnetic spectrum.

 Why Cats Can’t See Infrared Lights

-Cats are warm-blooded mammals, and it’s more difficult for warm-blooded creatures to have infrared vision.
+Cats are warm-blooded mammals, and warm-blooded creatures do not have infrared vision.

-If mammals like cats and humans could see infrared light, their body heat would create a massive interference, making the eyes see a world of temperature instead of color.
+If mammals like cats and humans could see infrared light, their body heat would create massive interference, meaning their eyes would see a world of temperature instead of color.

-Overexposure to infrared lights raises the internal temperature of the eyes of any creature with temperature.
-It could virtually “bake” and harm their eyes.
+Overexposure to infrared lights, especially those near the microwave spectrum, raises the internal temperature of any creature’s eyes.
+This heat could essentially “bake” and harm their eyes.

-Well, although cats can’t see infrared, they can detect it as heat.
-Cats have sensitive heat receptors, the reason for their uncanny ability to find warm spots anywhere.
+Although cats can’t see infrared, they can detect it as heat.
+Cats have heat receptors, which is the reason for their uncanny ability to find warm spots anywhere.